 Normal blood sugar levels range between 70-140 mg of glucose per deciliter of blood .
 More extreme dips in blood sugar level – below 55 mg/dL – are known as hypoglycemia .
 Signs of low blood sugar include sweating, dizziness, tiredness, or even collapsing.
 Since the symptoms result from a lack of blood glucose, they can often be treated by having a sugary snack or eating a meal .

-Hypoglycemia is generally experienced by people with diabetes and can be caused changes in insulin injections, diet, or exercise .
+Hypoglycemia is generally experienced by people with diabetes and can be caused by changes in insulin injections, diet, or exercise .

 Although rare, non-diabetics can also experience hypoglycemia.
-This may take the form of reactive hypoglycemia, which happens within a few hours of eating a meal, or fasting hypoglycemia, which may be related to a disease .
-Reactive hypoglycemia is not fully understood but is thought to be caused an abnormal spike in insulin after eating.
+This may take the form of reactive hypoglycemia, which happens within a few hours of eating a meal or fasting hypoglycemia, which may be related to a disease .
+Reactive hypoglycemia is not fully understood but is thought to be caused by an abnormal spike in insulin after eating.
 The underlying cause may therefore be pre-diabetes, although other possible causes include stomach surgery and rare enzyme deficiencies .
-Fasting hypoglycemia can be caused by certain medicines, illnesses, or tumours.
+Fasting hypoglycemia can be caused by certain medicines, illnesses, or tumors.
 Fasting hypoglycemia may also be caused by consistent alcohol consumption due to alcohol’s ability to prevent the liver from making new glucose to replenish dropping blood sugar levels .
 The likelihood is increased when alcohol is consumed in the setting of poor nutrition and depleted glucose stores .

 Glycemic index and load

 When we think of sugar, we often imagine the white crystals spooned into coffee or cakes.
 However, sugar enters our diet in many forms.
-The term carbohydrate includes sugars, as well as more complex molecules which can be broken down to sugars in our digestive systems.
+The term carbohydrate includes sugars, as well as more complex molecules that can be broken down into sugars in our digestive systems.
 However, not all carbs are created equal and different carbohydrates can have different effects on our blood sugar when we consume them.

 One way to classify carbohydrates is “simple” vs “complex.”
-Simple carbohydrates are those composed of simple sugar molecules such as glucose and fructose.
+Simple carbohydrates are composed of simple sugar molecules such as glucose and fructose.
 When eaten, simple carbohydrates quickly lead to a rise in blood sugar.
 Complex carbohydrates contain many sugar molecules linked together – since they have to be broken down into individual sugars, they tend to cause a slower rise in blood sugar .

 Carbohydrates can be directly classified by their ability to raise blood sugar by ranking them in the glycaemic index.
 If a food has a high glycaemic index (closer to 100), such as white bread, it is digested quickly and causes a fast spike in blood sugar level.
 Foods with low glycaemic index (below 50) take longer to digest so their effect on blood sugar is more graduated.
-Even within the same food glycaemic index can change – for example ripe fruits and vegetables have a higher glycaemic index than their unripe counterparts.
+Even within the same food glycaemic index can change – for example, ripe fruits and vegetables have a higher glycaemic index than their unripe counterparts.